 The End Result

 We’ve blended recycled cotton with 100% organic cotton for this new collection.
-We chose to use a blend because recycled cotton yarn tends to feel slightly less soft due to the fibre shortening in the manufacturing process.
+We chose to use a blend because recycled yarn tends to feel slightly less soft due to the fibre shortening in the manufacturing process.

 By planting ten trees for every item you purchase, it’s our mission to plant 1 billion trees by 2030.
 Head to our website to learn more and get 10% off your next purchase.